molmod/tamkin/doc/tutorial/chemphys_examples.rst

 Heat of formation
 ~~~~~~~~~~~~~~~~~

-In this example we compute the heat of formation of the water molecule.
-This
+In this example we compute the heat of formation of the water molecule (in gas
-comes down to the computation of the chemical equilibrium properties of the
+phase).
+This comes down to the computation of the chemical equilibrium
-following reaction:
+properties of the following reaction:

 .. math::
     :nowrap: